vwoessner/dune-structures/README.md

 # Mathematical Abstractions

 dune-structures provides solvers for elastostatic and elastodynamic simulations with a variety of linear and nonlinear material laws.
+They are given here for reference, so that the reader is aware of what models are exactly implemented.
+This description is not yet complete and will be extended in the future.

 ## Basic equations